ronmoy007/stori_tech_challenge/README.md

 - Pick files
 - Upload files
 - See data updated in UI
-- The app also sends emails, but as it was mentioned above: at the moment AWS account is only allowed to sendmails to authorized emails (so my personal account will recieve all mails triggered in AWS).
+- The app also has the code to send emails, but as it was mentioned above: a petition was sent to AWS to remove restrictions on port 25 and 587.
+Until recieveng the permission, this functionality is not available on the cloud.
+However the same code for local host must be functional for the aws-lambda (as the rest of the lambdas)

 # CI/CD